Home 5 About Us 5 Why geared dry bulk shipping?

 The characteristics of flexibility, versatility and port accessibility, coupled with resilient underlying demand that is typically less dependent on discretionary spending, result in a natural diversification of risk, barrier to entry and downside protection for the Handysize and Supra/Ultramax segments.

-Supply growth at historically low levels
+Supply growth at near historically low levels

 Environmental regulations reducing supply and discouraging new ship ordering